pabloh3/bifm_wp_plugin/readme.txt

 == Arbitrary section ==

-A special thanks to the Build It For Me team for their API, which powers the AI widget generation.
+A special thanks to the Build It For Me team for their API, which powers the AI generation.

-Reviewed:
-admin-page.php
-bifm_action_hooks.php
-blog-creator-page.php
-blog-manager.php
-chat.php
-client.php
-readme.txt
-widget-manager.php
-blog-creator-script.js